 If you are planning the funeral of a loved one and need more information, please contact our Pastoral Associate, Lisa Harrison, by email or call (248) 689-8380 ext.
 109.

 Please be assured of the prayers and sympathy of our clergy, staff and parish community for your loved one, family and friends.

 Frequently Asked Questions

 We are here to walk with you and recognize that each funeral situation is unique.
-Holly is the best person here, at St. Anastasia, to help guide you through your particular situation.
+Lisa is the best person here, at St. Anastasia, to help guide you through your particular situation.
 We encourage you to contact her to set up your planning meeting.
 However, we are also aware that people sometimes are looking for additional helpful information.
 Below are a few links to additional general information about Catholic funerals.